 The best place to rent cross-country skis is right at Ruby’s Inn, similar to the snowshoes.

 If you’re staying at Ruby’s Inn, there are trails right nearby that you can enjoy throughout Bryce Canyon City.
 Or, you can go to the park and enjoy the Bristlecone Loop Trail, Fairyland Point Road, or certain parts of the Rim Trail.

 Snowmobile For Fun

 Duck Creek Village is one of the best places to snowmobile, as well as the ones that start right near Ruby’s Inn.
-There are quite a few spots in the area where you can rent snowmobiles, too, or even consider going on a tour, like Thunder Mountain Motorsports, Inc.
+There are quite a few spots in the area where you can rent snowmobiles, too, or you could book a tour.

 Visit Red Canyon

 Red Canyon is a spot located off Highway 12 worth seeing when visiting Bryce National Park in winter!
 The canyon is filled with red rocks, just like the name suggests, and truthfully it’s even more breathtaking in winter than during the rest of the year.